 Launching a WordPress website can be overwhelming, especially if it’s your first time.
-Thankfully, there is a way to reduce your stress to a minimum.
-One way to make sure your WordPress website is ready for launch is a WordPress Website Launch Checklist.
+One way to make sure your site is ready for launch is going through our WordPress Website Launch Checklist.

-Our list of tasks covers over 50 aspects, from web design and development through plugin configuration to marketing.
-By checking off completed tasks, you can increase your motivation and productivity.
+Our checklist covers aspects from web design and development through plugin configuration to marketing.
+Check off completed tasks and stay on top of your game.

 Pst!
-Once your website is ready to launch but you would still like to tweak its SEO, move on to our WordPress SEO Checklist and boost it to the top of search engine rankings.
+When your website is ready for launch but you still want to tweak its SEO, use our WordPress SEO Checklist to push it to the top of search engine rankings.

-Our WordPress website launch checklist is beneficial for everyone who wants to make sure their website is ready for public launch:
+Our checklist is beneficial for everyone who wants to make sure their website is ready for launch:

-If there are too many pages to update manually, consider adding the Yoast plugin that will do the job automatically.
+When updating a lot of pages, consider adding the Yoast plugin that will do it automatically.
 It is compatible with all WordPress themes and can be used with free and premium plugins.

 If you’re using custom permalinks, ensure they are still valid and have not been changed when you upgraded to the latest version of WordPress.
 A custom URL structure, such as mysite.com/blog or mysite.com/category/post-name should be relative, meaning it will still work properly if someone visits your website from a different location.

 If you use the default WordPress timezone setting, make sure it’s correct.
-The best option would be to set up a custom time zone in your website’s configuration panel so that users from different countries can view their local times when publishing or reading blog posts.
-Some WordPress themes may also use their own methods of formatting timestamps and dates, so check the theme’s documentation to see how it works in your case.
+Setting up a custom time zone in your website’s configuration panel would be the best option so that users around the world can read and publish content at their local time.
+Some WordPress themes may also use their own methods of formatting timestamps and dates, so check the theme’s documentation.

-If you have a terms and conditions page, make sure to attach it properly so that all users can access this information before submitting their personal data.
-This way, they will be fully informed about the collection of any personal or non-personal data and how such information will be used.
+If you have a terms and conditions page, make sure to attach it properly so that all users can access it before submitting their personal data.

-Depending on your location, you might have to follow some additional local requirements before launching your WordPress site.
+Depending on your location, you might have to follow some additional local requirements.

 Some countries require that your WordPress website be hosted on servers physically located in the country, while others only allow sites with local content to use their services.
 However, some governmental bodies might even ask you not to launch a self-hosted site at all.

-The good news is that this information will often be covered by the agreement you sign with your web host.
-It is also something that can be easily changed if needed.
+This information will often be covered by the agreement you sign with your web host.

 If you have been using the same hosting solution for a while, your WordPress website might be filled with old files and plugins that no longer work.
-It is important to remember not to delete anything related to your current active site until it has been adequately launched.
-However, if there’s something in an inactive folder or plugin that you think can be safely removed, now is a good time to do so.
+Remember not to delete anything related to your current active site until it has been fully launched.
+However, if there’s an inactive folder or plugin that can be safely removed, now is a good time to do so.

 One of the most important aspects of having a good WordPress website is responsiveness.
 It should work well no matter what type of device it’s accessed from, and your pages should resize themselves to fit any screen size.

-Not all themes are fully responsive by default, so try accessing yours on different devices before launching it to see how everything looks.
-If it’s not responsive, you can switch themes or try finding a more flexible one on the WordPress plugins directory.
+Not all themes are fully responsive by default, so try accessing yours on different devices before launching.
+If it’s not responsive, you can switch themes or try finding a more flexible one in the WordPress plugins directory.

 Check your website’s mobile rating with Google’s Mobile-Friendly Test.
 This will tell you how easy it is for people using smartphones and other mobile devices to access your site.
 If the results aren’t good, there are a few things you can do to improve them:

-Before launching your site, you should also connect its domain with the email provider you already use.
-This way, all new emails sent from it will be forwarded to your main inbox and existing ones saved for later.
+Before launching your site, connect its domain with the email provider you use.
+All new emails sent from it will be forwarded to your main inbox.

-As your WordPress website will likely have more images, videos, and other media than it did before in order to make it look nicer, you should pay attention to its load time.
-If visitors are forced to wait too long for content or elements of the page to load correctly, they might simply leave instead of sticking around.
+As your WordPress website will have more images, videos, and other media, you should pay attention to its load time.
+If visitors are forced to wait too long for content or elements of the page to load, they might leave instead of sticking around.
 Make sure your WordPress website doesn’t take too long to load, especially if it’s a high-traffic site.

-There are a few plugins that can help you enable caching on WordPress sites, and most of them come with other valuable features as well.
+There are many tools out there.
 For example, WP Super Cache can also minify your pages and remove unnecessary whitespace to further improve the loading time.

-If you’re using Google Search Central, formerly Google Webmasters, be sure to add your website before launch.
-This will help you monitor your website’s health and detect any potential issues down the road.
+If you’re using Google Webmaster Tools, be sure to add your website before launch.
+This will help you monitor your website’s health and detect any potential issues.

-A secure connection is something that should not be overlooked if you are running an online store or any other type of site where people provide personal information to make a purchase.
-You can check your website’s SSL connection with an SSL Checker.
+A secure connection is essential if you manage an online store or any other type of site where people provide personal information to make purchases.
+Check your website’s SSL connection with an SSL Checker.

 Once you have confirmed that your website has a valid SSL Certificate, the next step is to enable the secure connection (HTTPS) through your WordPress site’s settings.
-This can be done by installing and activating the Really Simple SSL plugin, which will take care of all the necessary changes on your website to start using a secure connection.
+This can be done by installing and activating the Really Simple SSL plugin.
+It will take care of all the necessary changes to start using a secure connection.

-If you don’t want to use a plugin or your hosting provider doesn’t allow it in their shared plans, you can install and activate the Force SSL option in Jetpack.
+If you don’t want to use a plugin or your hosting provider doesn’t allow it, you can install and activate the Force SSL option in Jetpack.
 This will redirect visitors from an unencrypted connection to a secured one (HTTPS).

-No matter how carefully you manage your website, there will always be a chance of something going wrong at some point.
-That’s why having a backup plugin installed and activated on WordPress is so important.
+Having a backup plugin installed and activated on WordPress is very important in case something goes wrong.
 It can automatically create new backups for your site when needed or manually whenever you click ‘Backup Now’ in the plugin’s menu.

 There are many backup plugins to choose from, both free and paid.
 BackWPup, WPBackItUp, and Duplicator are some of the most popular.